Pinegrow/pizzeria-astro/src/content/index.md

 ### Devtools

+- [Vite Devtools](https://github.com/webfansplz/vite-plugin-vue-devtools) - A Vite plugin for Vue that enhances your DX (developer experience) with an amazing set of in-app features.
+This is an in-app alternative to browser-based/standalone Vue Devtools.
 - [Vue Devtools](https://devtools.vuejs.org/guide/installation.html#standalone) - Official devtools that can be used as a standalone app alongside Vue Designer.
 It's conditionally configured in `app.ts` (only during development).
   - **ACTION REQUIRED**: Currently deactivated.
 In `app.ts`, uncomment the top devtools related snippet to activate.
-  - ~~[Vite Devtools](https://github.com/webfansplz/vite-plugin-vue-devtools) - A Vite plugin for Vue that enhances your DX (developer experience) with an amazing set of in-app features.
-This is an in-app alternative to browser-based/standalone Vue Devtools.~~
-  - ~~**ACTION REQUIRED**: Currently deactivated.
-In `astro.config.mjs`, uncomment VueDevtools.~~

 ### VS Code Extensions